-Farmers who violate state environmental law or fail to conform to the Right to Farm Act are under the jurisdiction of the Department of Environmental Quality (DEQ).
+Farmers who violate state environmental law or fail to conform to the Right to Farm Act are under the jurisdiction of the Michigan Department of Environment, Great Lakes, and Energy (MDEGLE).
 While the vast majority of farms are putting forth a considerable effort and are environmentally safe, we recognize the potential for environmental problems.
-We support:

-DEQ is delegated by the federal government to implement the National Pollution Discharge Elimination System (NPDES).
-We support:
+MDEGLE is delegated by the federal government to implement the National Pollution Discharge Elimination System (NPDES).

 In addition to providing pollution prevention programs for all farms, MDARD should have an increased role in providing regulatory certainty to Michigan agriculture.

 The agricultural community realizes the need to protect the environment; however, when regulations limit agricultural viability, we believe it is time to take a more aggressive approach to protect our industry.
 Michigan producers and MFB should aggressively work to counter propaganda that depicts production agriculture in Michigan as abusers of the environment.
 MFB will work with MAEAP partners to develop educational and promotional materials for farm neighbors and the general public regarding the benefits of MAEAP.